sushi057/InstWise-customer-bot/notes.md

 ## TODO

-    - Add session client side
+    - Add customer_id in sesison.
+    - If org, which customer after asking email from user.

 ## Tools